 Programme and presenter guidelines

-Find out more about the programme for BES2022 and how to prepare for your presentation.
+Find out more about the programme for EAB2021 and how to prepare for your presentation.

 Conference platform and full programme

-The full programme is now available via the conference platform Whova.
-This includes full abstract and author lists for in-person and virtual content, access to ePresentations, networking opportunities and exhibitor and sponsor pages.
-You can also view the conference agenda on our website here.
+The full programme is now available via the conference platform, Whova.
+This includes full abstracts and author lists for both in-person and virtual content, access to ePosters, networking opportunities and a list of our exhibitors and sponsors.

-All delegates should have received an email with a link to the conference platform and app.
-If you have not received this by 17:00 (GMT) Monday 12th December, please check your junk folder first, and then email the Events Team.
+All delegates will receive an email with a link to the conference platform and app.
+If you have not received this by 17:00 (GMT) Thursday 9 December, please check your junk folder first, and then email the Events Team.

 - For the desktop version of the conference platform, you do not need to download or install any software, you only need to have access to the internet.
 We recommend using the Chrome web browser where possible.

 - For the mobile app, you can download this via your app store and enter the email address you used to register for the conference.
-If the event does not show up automatically, you can search for ‘BES2022’ in the search bar, and then click ‘Join’.
+If the event does not show up automatically, you can search for ‘Ecology Across Borders 2021’ in the search bar, and then click ‘Join’.

 *If you use more than one email address, please try both*

-We recommend logging in as soon as you can once you have received the link so that you can spend some time familiarising yourself with the platform, viewing the online ePresentations and getting to know other delegates.
-Use the Chrome browser for the best experience.
-We have found that, if you don’t use Chrome, you may experience issues with the Whova platform.
+We recommend logging in as soon as possible to spend some time familiarising yourself with the platform, viewing the online ePosters and getting to know other delegates.

 If you are experiencing any issues logging in, or want further information about using the platform, you can find more detailed instructions here.
 Alternatively, you can get in touch with the Events Team.